faisalahmmedd/Linked_List_in_C-/README.md

-# All the code that I praticed to learn Linked List in C++
+# All the code that I praticed to learn Linked List in C & C++